Lyrics/lyrics-website-generator/README.md

-# lyrics-website

-Lyrics website generator
+# Open Lyrics Database website generator

-The build script links against `lyrics.git`'s `database` directory and outputs website files into `./www/`.
-The contents of that directory then can be uploaded to a server.
+This build tool compliments [lyrics.git](https://github.com/Lyrics/lyrics) to create static HTML files in `./www/`.
+The contents of that directory can then be uploaded to a server to become a fully functional lyrics website.

 ## Requirements